daehan-lim/daehan-lim.github.io/README.md

 </div>

 ## 👋 About Me
-Software developer with nearly 3 years of experience building scalable, user-centric mobile applications and 2 years of hands-on expertise in advanced data processing, algorithm optimization, and distributed systems, leveraging an AI/ML background.
+Software engineer with nearly 3 years of experience building scalable, user-centric mobile applications and 2 years of hands-on expertise in advanced data processing, algorithm optimization, and distributed systems, leveraging an AI/ML background.
 Spearheaded mobile application development across telecom and enterprise sectors, driving adoption of modern architectural patterns and Android best practices to enhance code maintainability and development efficiency.
-Proficient in Java, Kotlin, Python, and JavaScript, combines technical expertise with innovative problem-solving to deliver reliable, high-performing mobile solutions.
+Proficient in Java, Kotlin, Python, and JavaScript, combining technical expertise with innovative problem-solving to deliver reliable, high-performing mobile solutions.

 ## 🛠️ Technical Skills